7 takeaways from Disney World's July reopening

 This is especially apparent at the hotels.

 At Disney's Polynesian Village Resort, at least, staff cleaning was spotty.
-During an afternoon on Friday and entire day Sunday spent at the Polynesian's two pools, I only saw one employee cleaning off chairs and tables, one time.
+During an afternoon on Friday and entire day Sunday spent at the Polynesian's two pools, I saw only one employee cleaning off chairs and tables, one time.

-I only realized my table at Captain Cook's wasn't clean when I saw someone else's spilled food underneath it.
+I realized my table at Captain Cook's wasn't clean only when I saw someone else's spilled food underneath it.

 At Disney's Contemporary Resort, a friend reported that employees carefully monitor which beach chairs have been used — based on the guests' practice of folding down their chairs upon leaving the pool area.
 Judging from a couple of these details, they haven't quite worked through all the bugs.

-Note: Editor's note: An earlier version of this story misreported the opening date of Epcot and Disney's Hollywood Studios.
-This has been amended.